 Choice piece is to be performed, a copy for the use of the adjudicator must be submitted on the

 day of the performance.
+This must not be sent in advance.
 Such copy must be in the same edition and key as that used by the

 performer.
 The name of the performer must be shown and the piece clearly marked.
 Ensembles